-On the 2021 and prior years of account, the underlying premiums and claims are settled by Syndicate 1969 with policy holders as they fall due.
-Within the syndicate these are accounted for on a funds withheld basis.
+The underlying premiums and claims for the SPA syndicates are settled by Syndicate 1969 with policy holders as they fall due.
+Within the syndicate these are accounted for as a debtor or creditor with the SPA syndicate.

-Reinsurance debtors and creditors arising between the syndicate and Syndicate 1969 are not settled in full until the year of account has closed.
-Claims outstanding together with other non-technical transactions are settled when the year of account closes, including the apportioned investment return.
+Reinsurance debtors and creditors arising between the syndicate and the SPA syndicates are not settled until the year of account closes.
+Claims outstanding together with other non-technical transactions are settled when the year of account closes, including apportioned investment income.

-Cash calls made during the period are paid to Syndicate 1969 and credited to the funds withheld balance.
-These will therefore reduce the amount due for payment to Syndicate 1969 on closure of a loss-making year.
+Cash calls made during the period are received by the syndicate and credited to the funds withheld balance.
+These will reduce the amount due for payment to or from the SPA syndicates on closure of a loss making year.